 Section 46 (1) Code of Criminal Procedure (CRPC)

-In making an arrest the police officer or other person making the same shall actually touch or confine the body of the person to be arrested, unless there be a submission to the custody by word or action.
+making the same shall actually touch or confine the body of the person to be

 Section 46 (2) Code of Criminal Procedure (CRPC)

-If such person forcibly resists the endeavour to arrest him, or attempts to evade the arrest, such police officer or other person may use all means necessary to effect the arrest.
+him, or attempts to evade the arrest, such police officer or other person may

 Section 46 (3) Code of Criminal Procedure (CRPC)

-Nothing in this section gives a right to cause the death of a person who is not accused of an offence punishable with death or with imprisonment for life"
+a person who is not accused of an offence punishable with death or with

 Search of place entered by person sought to be arrested- Section 47 of Code of Criminal Procedure 1973